gatlin/Saturn/README.md

 ---

-A single Saturn instance is aware of other instances on the same network using Zeroconf.
+A single Saturn instance is aware of other instances on the same network using multicast.
 Configuration is automatic.
 It listens on the network for problems in the [DIMACS][2] format.

 Then, the problem is split up by making intelligent guess assignments for